josefemanuele/iot_sensing_and_forwarding/README.md

 You can find the implementation of the fft calculation and frequency extrapolation in `main/fft.c`.

 # Adapting the sampling frequency

+The maximum sampling frequency for the ADC module of the esp32 is about 2 MHz, shutting down the WiFi module.
+Otherwise the documentation segguests to use sampling frequencies of up to 1 kHz.
+[Reference](https://docs.espressif.com/projects/esp-faq/en/latest/software-framework/peripherals/adc.html#:~:text=The%20ESP32%20ADC%20has%2018,per%20second%20with%20Wi%2DFi.).
+There's a catch though.
+In this project we nhave implemented the sensing by sleeping during sensing intervals.
+The sleep function of FreeRTOS, the operating system running on the esp32 board, has a minimum input value of 10 ms. This means that by implementing the sampling frequency in this way, we will have an upper bound of 100 Hz.
+[Reference](https://esp32.com/viewtopic.php?t=32384) A partial solution could be to increase the tick rate of the freeRTOS operating system, from the default 100 ticks per second to 1000 ticke per second, hence having a minimum sleep time of 1 ms. Increasing the tick rate though adds overhead to the scheduling process, making the process spend more time on scheduling.
+A good debate on this issue can be read [here](https://stackoverflow.com/questions/27503765/what-are-the-symptoms-effects-of-too-high-a-tick-rate-in-a-rtos).

+For the sake of this project we're not going to mess with the operating systems' tick rate.
+Taking this into consideration, we can assume the maximum sampling frequency to be 100 Hz, maximum correctly sampled frequency of 49 Hz, and the buffer size to be at least 128.
+With 100 samples we're able to sample 1 second of input signal, correctly capturing frequencies greater than 1 Hz.
+For the FFT to work properly we need a number of samples power of 2, since the FFT works with square roots.
+Hence 128 is the minimum acceptable buffer size.

 As per the Nayquist-Shannon theorem, once found the maximum frequency of the input signal, we set the adapted sampling frequency at twice the found frequency + 1.